proycon/python-timbl/README.rst

 pip install python3-timbl
 ```

+Note that on macOS, wheel packages are currently only available for Python
+3.13, as this the the Python version Homebrew uses in linking libboost-python.

 If no wheels (binary packages) are available for your system, then this will
 attempt to compile from source.
 If that is the case, a number of dependencies
 are required: